graciellehigino/ms_stop_stacking_sdms/manuscript.md

 expansion rates - a common and very important application of HSMs - are intrinsically connected to interspecific interactions at the border of the
 ranges: the expansion tends to be slower when generalists predators are present or when mutualists are absent [@Svenning2014InfInt].
+On the other hand, range preservation is also associated with ecological interactions, once connected species can be protected of climate change and invasion [@Dunne2002NetStr;
+@Memmott2004TolPol; @Ramos-Jiliberto2012TopPla].

 This hypothesis also seems to find no support when we investigate the betadiversity of links in ecological networks.
 In parasite-hosts systems in